PhilippeBekaert/snd-hdspe/README.md

 **Status**

-At this time (October, 15 2021), the driver is early work in progress.
+At this time (November, 17 2021), the driver is early work in progress.
-- AIO Pro and TCO support is pretty complete and lab-tested.
+- AIO, AIO Pro and TCO support is pretty complete and lab-tested.
 - MADI/AES/RayDAT card support is to be completed and tested.
 - It is developed on ubuntu studio 20.04 and has only been tested on that distribution so far.